-Group Address Certificates assert Organization and may contain an address associated with a group member (Individual acting on behalf of the Organization) in the subjectName DN.
+Group Address Certificates assert Organization) and the Group Name in the subjectName DN.
 Address Certificates are Affiliated Certificates.
 For Group Address Certificates, the CA or RA verifies and records the following:

-- Organization authentication as described in Section 3.2.3.3(1) above; - Authentication of the Individual with whom the address is associated in accordance with Section 3.2.3.1 at a Medium Assurance Level; - Verification of authorization of the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication; - For DirectTrust Certificates, Organization HIPAA status and membership agreement between the health information service provider (HISP) and the Subscriber; and - For DirectTrust Group Address Certificates issued to Covered Entities (CE) confirmation of the NPI Number to be included in the Certificate subjectAltName extension in accordance with Section 3.2.3.3.1.
+- Organization authentication as described in Section 3.2.3.3(1) above; - Verification of authorization of the Group Certificate Sponsor and the Subscribing Organization with an authoritative source within the Subscribing Organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a reliable means of communication; - For DirectTrust Certificates, Organization HIPAA status and membership agreement between the health information service provider (HISP) and the Subscriber; and - For DirectTrust Group Address Certificates issued to Covered Entities (CE) confirmation of the NPI Number to be included in the Certificate subjectAltName extension in accordance with Section 3.2.3.3.1.